 Two Critical Questions to Ask Before Putting Sales Incentive Programs in Place

 So there we are.
 There are many, many elements which can be used to develop a sales incentive program.
 Before you start patting yourself on the back about the brilliance of yours, however, consider these two questions.

 1. How can our compensation plan be gamed?

 Top salespeople are brilliant strategists.
 As such, expect them to find loopholes in your compensation plan so they can reap earnings without achieving the desired results.

 Your job is to outwit your most cunning tacticians by looking for breaks in your plan.
 After exploring the plan on your own, present the package to someone you can trust from outside the company.
 You’ll get a fresh perspective and probably find some previously uncovered gaps that can be exploited or might lead to undesirable behavior.

-Before hitting “go” with any compensation package, solicit feedback from the front lines.
+Before hitting “go” with any sales incentive program, solicit feedback from the front lines.
 Talk to your best salespeople and take their input seriously.
 You don’t have to change everything; no doubt many sales employees will attempt to add something that’s advantageous to their position but not to the company overall.
-Still, getting the lay of the land before rollout helps you avoid major blind spots and earn buy-in from the team.
+Still, getting the lay of the land before rolling out your sales incentive package will help you avoid major blind spots and earn buy-in from the team.

 Personally, I arrange a compensation review plan quarterly.
 My team and I use this meeting to discuss improvement, which statistics say is linked to company loyalty and engagement.

 Salespeople are the lifeblood of a company — they bring in the money that keeps everything else moving.
-Be sure you’re rewarding them for their positions while not unduly giving away your revenue.
+Be sure you’re offering sensible sales incentives while not unduly giving away your revenue.
 Striking this perfect balance might be challenging, but when you craft the right sales incentives program, you’ll have a team that’s motivated, satisfied, and productive.